BioBoost/course-linux-essentials/docs/a-introductory/03-the-command-line/README.md

 Basically there are a few options to access the command history:

 * Press the `up-arrow` in your terminal emulator to scroll through your previous commands.
 Most terminal emulators / shell's will support this functionality.
-* `CTRL-R` will allow you to search through your command history.
+* `CTRL-r` will allow you to search through your command history.
 * You can view the command history file of your current shell.
 For example bash this is `~/.bash_history`.

 There are also some commands that can be used to make use of the command history.